Luxulicious/SOA/README.md

 # Scriptable Object Architecture
+<b>WARNING THIS IS A WIP <br/>
-<p color="red">WARNING WIP DO NOT USE IN PERSONAL PROJECTS UNLESS YOU HAVE A BACK-UP, USE AT YOUR OWN RISK, STILL VERY MUCH IN ALPHA STAGES<p/>
+DO NOT USE IN PERSONAL PROJECTS UNLESS YOU HAVE A BACK-UP AND YOU KNOW WHAT YOU ARE DOING<b/>

 ## What is SOA (Scriptable Object Architecture)?
 A package for creating an scriptable object based game architecture.